DataDog/integrations-core/cassandra/README.md

 ##### Metric collection

-For containerized environments, see the [Autodiscovery with JMX][9] guide, which includes [updating your Agent Image][17] on your clusters via Autodiscovery.
+For containerized environments, see the [Autodiscovery with JMX][9] guide, which includes [updating your Agent Image][17] on your clusters through Autodiscovery.

 ##### Log collection